lignum-vitae/goombay/README.md

  ```

 # Caveats
+> [!CAUTION]
+> There are some issues with alignment to be tackled in later releases.

 Due to the recursive nature of the Hirschberg algorithm, if a distance score or matrix is needed it is best to use the Needleman-Wunsch algorithm instead.